SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 **Returns:**

 - `str`: The predicted genre label (e.g., 'rock', 'pop')
-- `None`: If there was an error in the process
+- `None`: If there was an error in the process (e.g., unsupported file format or preprocessing failure)

 ---